samypy/Stackoveflow-Tags-Predictions/README.md

 We are achieving better roc_auc score with XLnet model and hence we have selected it solve our problem statement.

 # Update:
 I managed to improve the model using BERT classifier.
+(Credits : https://medium.com/@javaid.nabi/building-a-multi-label-text-classifier-using-bert-and-tensorflow-f188e0ecdc5d)

 INFO:tensorflow:***** Eval results *****
 INFO:tensorflow:  0 = 0.99351746